Airfix: Demise of Humbrol and acquisition by Hornby

-On 31 August 2006, parent company Humbrol went into administration, 31 of 41 employees being made redundant, largely because of the collapse of Heller SA, which still manufactured most of Airfix's kits.
-On 10 November 2006, Hornby Hobbies Ltd. announced it was to acquire Airfix and other assets of Humbrol for £2.6 million, and relaunched the brands the following year.
+In August 2006, parent company Humbrol went into administration, 31 of 41 employees being made redundant, largely because of the collapse of Heller SA, which still manufactured most of Airfix's kits.
+In November 2006, Hornby Hobbies Ltd. announced it was to acquire Airfix and other assets of Humbrol for £2.6 million, and relaunched the brands in 2007.
 In 2008, Airfix's former factory in Kingston upon Hull was demolished.

 Hornby era

 Under the management of Hornby, Airfix was revitalised.
 Old ranges were re-issued, and Airfix launched several new kits annually.
 Most manufacturing of Airfix products is in India, while design and packing is in the UK.